SFe-Team-was-taken/SFe/sfe-specification-4.0u15.md

 - Polyphone 3 will be the first program that supports SFe.
 It will use it by default with legacy SF being an option.
 (Polyphone 2.5.x seems to be planned as an LTS release for legacy SF.)
 - Developers of Bassmidi-based programs have already provided feedback, and negotiations with more SF program developers such as FluidSynth will start soon.
-- For SFe 4.1, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
-Support for the related `PNMM` sub-chunk will also be included, as well as Markdown support for `ICMT`.
+- For SFe 4.1, support for the `PNMM` sub-chunk will also be included, as well as Markdown support for `ICMT`.
-- A MIDI lyrics specification for MIDI players, along with Spessasus/Falcosoft RMIDI support, will become available in SFe 4.2.
+- A MIDI lyrics specification for MIDI players, along with Spessasus/Falcosoft RMIDI support, will become available in SFe 4.2. `xmod` support will be added to expand the 16-bit generators to 32-bit.
 - We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for SFe 4.2.
 Care has been taken to ensure that SFe parameter usage does not conflict with SFCF.

 ## 3.3 Long term support of SFe 4